 #1 Ball Stud Earrings

 If you’ve had a piercing before, you may already be familiar with a pair of little round gold or silver studs.
-Ball studs are a popular option for new piercings, and there’s a reason for that: the ball-and-post style is easy to keep clean when it comes to the piercing aftercare.
+Ball stud earrings are a popular option for new piercings, and there’s a reason for that: the ball-and-post style is easy to keep clean when it comes to piercing aftercare.

 Ball studs are also frequently offered by professional piercing salons as a “starter earring,” as they tend to be fairly inexpensive compared to other options.
 Other advantages of ball studs include: